 The copper-plated electrical leads, which typically are quite oxidized, should then be lightly scraped with a hobby knife or sandpaper to ensure good electrical conduction.

 The Thermex Powder is then added to a small amount of neoprene contact cement at a ratio of approximately 2:1 by mass, and using a craft stick, is well blended.
 The resulting pyrolant blend should be as stiff as toothpaste.
 Using a toothpick, the pyrolant is then carefully placed onto the filament of the mini-bulb (a twirling motion around the filament seems to work well).
 The filament should be completely covered, and to help make the resulting igniter more resilient, the pyrolant should also extend down to the base of the mini-bulb.
 Working time is quite short, only a few minutes due to the high evaporation rate of the solvent, so only a few igniters should be made at one time.
 The igniter is then set aside to cure.
 Curing takes place in a few hours or even less in an environment with a slightly elevated temperature.
 After the cure is complete, the igniter is tested for continuity using an ohmmeter.
-The resistance should be approximately 3 to 5 ohms.
 Prior to storage of the finished igniter, the leads should be shunted (twist the leads together) for safety.

 Hot-Particle Igniter CompoundsHot-burning formulations that produce liquid (and/or solid) products of combustion are useful for igniting hard-to-light formulations such as composite propellants.
 However, hot-particle formulations are also useful for rapid startup of motors with conventional sugar propellants.
 The first two formulations presented here are conventional thermites (see Thermite Experiments ) and the third is based on a pyrotechnic igniter formulation described in reference .

 Journal-of-Propulsion-and-Power article on thermite igniters: